SoftUni-Internal/interactive-content/EN/00-Objects-and-classes/06-Homework.md

 [task-description]
 # Description

-You will receive an array with strings in the form of JSON's.
+You will receive an array holding strings in the form of JSON's

-You have to parse these strings and combine them into one object.
-Every string from the array will hold terms and a description.
+You have to parse these strings and **combine them into one object.**

+Every string from the array will hold terms their descriptions.

 If you receive the same term twice replace it with the new definition.

-Print every term and definition in that dictionary on new line in format:
+Print every **term and definition** from the dictionary on a new line in this  format:

 `Term: ${term} => Definition: ${definition}`

-Don't forget to sort the dictionary **alphabetically** by the terms as in real dictionaries.
+Do not forget to sort the content **alphabetically** by the terms as in real dictionaries.

 # Example